NC_temp1194: Nanotechnology and Biosensors

 Projected Participation

-This outreach initiative aims to raise awareness, foster innovation, and build capacity around the transformative role of nanotechnology and biosensors in agriculture, food systems, and One Health (the intersection of human, animal, agriculture, and environmental wellbeing).
-The plan engages a diverse audience—including industry stakeholders, extension agents, researchers, students, and the general public—through dynamic, accessible, and interactive formats.
-We will use the routine pathways (i.e., peer-reviewed journals, professional conferences, etc.) to disseminate the findings made by all participants.
-In addition, we will also collaboratively engage in the following outreach efforts:
+This outreach initiative aims to raise awareness, foster innovation, and build capacity around the transformative role of nanotechnology and biosensors in agriculture, food systems, and One Health.
+The plan is to engage an audience that includes industry stakeholders, extension agents, researchers, students, and the general public through dynamic, accessible, and interactive formats.
+Alongside the use of routine academic pathways (e.g., peer-reviewed journals, professional conferences, etc.) to disseminate the findings made by all participants, we will collaborate in the following outreach efforts.

-• Infographics on Nanotechnology in One Health: Visually engaging infographics will illustrate how nano-enabled biosensors contribute to the interconnected health of humans, animals, plants, water, and the environment.
+- Infographics on nanotechnology in One Health: Visually engaging infographics will illustrate how nano-enabled biosensors can contribute to the interconnected health of humans, animals, plants, water, and the environment.
 These materials will be distributed at events and online to simplify complex concepts for broad audiences.

-• Short Educational Videos: A series of concise, animated videos will explain the societal impact of nano-biosensors, highlighting applications in food safety, disease detection, environmental monitoring, and sustainable agriculture.
+- Short educational videos: A series of concise, animated videos will explain the societal impact of nano-biosensors, highlighting their applications in food safety, disease detection, environmental monitoring, and sustainable agriculture.
 These will be shared via social media, YouTube, and educational platforms.

-• Student Innovation Challenge: A competitive event will invite students to design and prototype nanotechnology-enabled biosensor solutions addressing real-world agricultural and food system challenges.
+- Student Innovation Challenge: A competitive event will invite students to design and prototype nanotechnology-enabled biosensor solutions addressing real-world agricultural and food system challenges, encouraging interdisciplinary collaboration and entrepreneurial thinking.
 Winners will be recognized at conferences.

-• GARD Forum (Global Alliance for Rapid Diagnostics): A venue for presenting research, sharing outreach materials, and networking with global experts in diagnostics and biosensing.
+- GARD Forum: A venue for presenting research, sharing outreach materials, and networking with global experts in diagnostics and biosensing.

 Organization/Governance

-To support the USDA-Multistate NC-1194 “Nanotechnology and Biosensors,” a governance structure is essential to ensure strategic alignment, interdisciplinary collaboration, ethical oversight, and effective translation of research into practice.
+The USDA-Multistate NC-1194 project “Nanotechnology and Biosensors” must be supported by a governance structure that ensures strategic alignment, interdisciplinary collaboration, ethical oversight, and effective translation of research into practice.
 Below is the governance framework tailored to the mission of NC1194.

 Purpose: Provide strategic direction, ensure alignment with the USDA mission, and oversee high-level decisions.